Desbeers/Chord-Provider/README.md

 ### Used packages

-The chord diagrams are made with [Swifty Guitar Chords](https://github.com/BeauNouvelle/SwiftyGuitarChords)
+The chord diagrams are made with [Swifty Guitar Chords](https://github.com/BeauNouvelle/SwiftyGuitarChords).
+It is currently using my fork of 'Swifty Guitar Chords', awaiting the hopefully merge of my PR's.
+The only difference is the database of chords.

 The macOS editor is [HighlightedTextEditor](https://github.com/kyle-n/HighlightedTextEditor)